etherfi-protocol/etherfi-avs-operator-CLI/README.md

            ./avs-cli ethgas prepare-registration --operator-id {operator_id} --avs-signer {address_of_generated_ecdsa_key}

 3. Wait for confirmation from the ether.fi team that your registration is complete
-4. Proceed to run the ethgas node software
+4. You are done (there is no client software that needs to be run at this time)

 ## Ether.fi Admin Flow